Arrangements by Category(Click Below)

 I Only Have Eyes for You

 This popular classic is now available in two versions.
 One has the shimmering feel of the rock ‘n’ roll hit, while the other is a contestable tempo ballad as sung by Metropolis.
 The latter can be sung either straight or, as the quartet did it, humorously.
-Continue reading I Only Have Eyes for You
+Tim’s tracks are for the ballad version.

 I Told Them All About You